pbhu1024/awesome-augmented-language-model/README.md

 ### Soft Prompt
+- Zhang, Qingru and Chen, Minshuo and Bukharin, Alexander and He, Pengcheng and Cheng, Yu and Chen, Weizhu and Zhao, Tuo, **Adaptive Budget Allocation for Parameter-Efficient Fine-Tuning**, 2023 [[Paper]](http://arxiv.org/abs/2303.10512)

 - Chen, Derek and Lee, Celine and Lu, Yunan and Rosati, Domenic and Yu, Zhou, **Mixture of Soft Prompts for Controllable Data Generation**, 2023 [[Paper]](http://arxiv.org/abs/2303.01580)

 - Yang, Xianjun and Cheng, Wei and Zhao, Xujiang and Petzold, Linda and Chen, Haifeng, **Dynamic Prompting: A Unified Framework for Prompt Tuning**, 2023 [[Paper]](http://arxiv.org/abs/2303.02909)